chalmers-revere/opendlv.core/usecases/recording.1opencvcamera.scott2/README.md

 This folder provides the instructions for video recording with a single OpenCV camera.
 A docker-compose file is provided to start all micro-services to record video streams from the OpenCV camera with lossless H264 compression.
 It includes three services: odsupercomponent, opendlv-core-system-proxy-camera (or proxy-camera for short), and odrecorderh264. odsupercomponent is used for software component lifecycle management in OpenDaVINCI. proxy-camera activates the camera and odrecorderh264 records the video.
+The recording is performed in headless mode, i.e., without display during the recording.
+Please follow the instructions in the header of the docker-compose file to support non-headless mode.
 It is assumed that git, Docker, and Docker Compose are installed and the camera is properly connected.
 To install Docker, follow the tutorial: https://docs.docker.com/engine/installation/linux/ubuntulinux/.

 ### Prepare proxy-camera